 By Maurice Stouse, Branch Manager and Financial Advisor

-Maurice Stouse is a Financial Advisor and the Branch Manager of the First Florida Wealth Group and Raymond James and he resides in Grayton Beach.
-He has been in financial services for over 32 years.
-His main office is located at First Florida Bank, 2000 98 Palms Blvd, Destin, FL 32541.
-Branch offices in Niceville, Mary Esther, Miramar Beach, Freeport and Panama City.
-Phone: 850.654.8124.
-Email: Maurice.firstname.lastname@example.org.
+The First Wealth Management is located at First Florida Bank, a division of The First Bank, 2000 98 Palms Blvd, Destin, FL 32541.
+Branch offices in Niceville, Mary Esther, Miramar Beach, Freeport, and Panama City.
+Phone 850.654.8122.

 Raymond James advisors do not offer tax advice.
 Please see your tax professionals.
 Email: Maurice.firstname.lastname@example.org.Securities offered through Raymond James Financial Services, Inc. Member FINRA/SIPC, and are not insured by bank insurance, the FDIC, or any other government agency, are not deposits or obligations of the bank, are not guaranteed by the bank, and are subject to risks, including the possible loss of principal.
 Investment Advisory Services are offered through Raymond James Financial Services Advisors, Inc.

 The First Wealth Management First Florida Bank, and The First Bank, are not registered broker/dealers and are independent of Raymond James Financial Services.

 Views expressed are the current opinion of the author, not necessarily those of RJFS or Raymond James, and are subject to change without notice.
 Information provided is general in nature and is not a complete statement of all information necessary for making an investment decision and is not a recommendation or a solicitation to buy or sell any security.
 Past performance is not indicative of future results.